papampi/braiins-os/doc/firmware.md

 ### miner_cfg

-This partition use U-Boot environment for storing unique information about miner and is written only once during factory programming or initial upgrade from original firmware.
-The data are stored also in redundant environment format because the U-Boot can be configured only for one format but it does not use second data storage.
-The environment has stored following information:
+This partition uses U-Boot environment for storing unique information about miner and is written only once during factory programming or initial upgrade from original firmware.
+The data is also stored in redundant environment format because U-Boot can be configured only for one format.
+However, it does not use the second data storage.
+The environment stores the following information:

 * MAC address,
 * miner HWID,
 * default pool settings.

-These data are used during factory reset to restore initial configuration.
+This data are used during factory reset to restore the initial configuration.

 ### recovery

-This partition should be read only and is created during factory programming or initial upgrade from original firmware.
+This is read-only partition.
+It is created during factory programming or initial upgrade from original firmware.
-When U-Boot is not corrupted then this partition can be used for miner recovery.
+When U-Boot is not corrupted this partition can be used for miner recovery.
 The recovery image is logically divided to three partitions:

 | Address               | Size       | Name      |